hoganri/btse-wrapper/README.md

 # btse-wrapper
-Wrapper for the BTSE trading platform API
+REST API wrapper for the BTSE trading platform

 Start building or migrate your trading algorithms to the BTSE platform